Jaynammenard01/Mock_I1/README.md

 # Mock_I1

-# Put values from user into an ArrayList and multiply the values
+# Take  values from user, square the values, and put into an ArrayList

 public class ReadyToCode {